ddsbook/blog/2014/drafts/scraping-ssl-server-test-results-with-r.md

 There are many tweaks you can make to this function to extract more data and perform additional processing.
 If you make some of your own changes, you're encouraged to add to the gist (link above & below) and/or drop a note in the comments.

-Hopefully you've seen some of the hidden power of R and have been encouraged to use it in your next attempt at some site/data scraping.
+Hopefully you've seen how well-suited R is for this type of operation and have been encouraged to use it in your next attempt at some site/data scraping.

 <script src="https://gist.github.com/hrbrmstr/11387877.js"></script>